 If your blog or website does not appear to have a secure connection (Connection is Not Secure) even if I installed the SSL certificate correctly, means that the page has remained "http" local links.
 These may be direct links tomedia files (pictures, videos, songs) or to structural elements (java, CSS).

-We take the example iHowTo.Tips, which although it has one SSL certificate installed correctly and valid, we have a page in which Firefox warns us that we do not have a secure connection.
+We take the example iHowTo.Tips, which although it has one SSL certificate installed correctly and valid, we have a page where Firefox warns us that we do not have a secure connection.

 We also say they are part of the page, such as images, which are not secure.
 This means that somewhere in the content of the article or the sidebar elements, we had an image file whose source link starts with "http" instead of "https".

 To change the source of an image from "http" to "https" it would be simple to edit that article.
 If we talk about a website with hundreds or thousands of articles, the thing is changing.
 Editing each article in part would be an operation that would take a very long time.
-Easiest for WordPress, is to change the local links in database.
-Passing links from "http" to "https" can be done through a simple SQL command executed from phpMyAdmin or from the SQL command line via Terminal.
+The easiest way for WordPress users is to change their local links database.
+Passing links from "http" to "https" can be done through a simple SQL command executed from phpMyAdmin or from the command line SQL via Terminal.

 If still mentioned above iHowTo.Tips, let's take it as an example and further on.
 Let's say we have to replace that blog, all the links of the "http://ihowto.tips"In"https://ihowto.tips".
 These links can be sources of images (src) and other links to internal pages.

 1. Born we authenticate to the database of the blog through phpMyAdmin.
 User and password we find them in the file wp-config.php from the domain root.

 2. We make Click the database name on the leftThen click on SQL in the top horizontal menu.

 3. We execute in SQL the command line:

 UPDATE wp_posts SET post_content = REPLACE (post_content, 'http: //ihowto.tips','https: //ihowto.tips');